cityhubla/socrata-geojson/README.md

 - You need python 2.7 or higher for this to work
 - OSX has python installed already
 - Windows, you must install from [here](https://www.python.org/downloads/)
+ - In order to call python and it's scripts from the command prompt you must set the environment variables in your Windows Settings, click [here](https://docs.python.org/2/using/windows.html) for instructions on step "3.3.
+Configuring Python"
+ - Be sure to set both your python folder (ex.
+C:\python27) and the python script folder (ex.
+C:\python27\Scripts) to the settings.

 ## Installation